aevilla160/hpc_docs/docs/Manage_job.md

 | TO | Job terminated upon reaching its time limit |

-## Nodelist Reasons
+## Nodelist Reasons  <!-- {docsify-ignore} -->

 NodeList(Reason) helps to find on which nodes the job is currently running on.
 Also, in the case of PD Job state, this field will give more information about the reason why the job is in pending state.
-Below is a table that shows common Nodelist(reasons) and their meaning.
+Below is a table that shows common Nodelist(reasons) and their meanings.

 | (Reason) | Meaning |
 | ---------- | ---------------|
 | (Resources) |  Job is waiting for resources to become available |